-Another great way to create ambient lighting effects is by using LED strip.
-It can help to highlight certain areas such as cupboards or shelves and can reflect light around the room making it look larger.
-LED strip is neat, flexible and can be easily hidden.
-It can be situated out of sight onto top of wardrobes, behind coving or underneath furniture and can be dimmed alongside other lighting to create some great lighting scenes.
-Compatible LED strip is driven via a suitable small low voltage LED driver.
-It can also be linked to Lightwave smart dimmers or smart relays in order to provide convenient manual and smart control from an app or voice control.
+Another great way to create ambient lighting effects is by using an LED strip.
+It can help to highlight certain areas such as cupboards or shelves and can reflect light around the room to make it look larger.
+An LED strip is neat, flexible and can be easily hidden.
+It can be hidden out of sight onto top of wardrobes, behind coving or underneath furniture and even be dimmed alongside other lighting to create evocative lighting scenes.
+They can also be linked to Lightwave smart dimmers or smart relays in order to provide convenient manual and smart control from an app or voice control.

-Scene lighting can be achieved by grouping lamps, ceiling lights and LED strip together to operate from one app button and/or dimmer button.
-Dimmers can be automatically set to come on at a certain level once the scene button is pressed, although each will also work independently if needed.
-This can be easily setup from a smart app and can include some clever set conditions if desired.
-For example, with Lightwave devices, the same dimmer button can be set to trigger different scenes depending on the time of day that it is pressed.
-Lightwave dimmers and sockets can therefore provide scene lighting whilst also allowing scenes to be automatically timed to suit the time of day.
+Scene lighting can be achieved by grouping lamps, ceiling lights and LED strips together to operate from an app or dimmer.
+This can be easily setup and can even include clever conditional programmes if desired.
+For example, with Lightwave devices, the same dimmer button can be set to trigger different scenes depending on the time of day.
 Lamps and ceiling lighting can all be incorporated.

 Children’s Bedroom Lighting

 Creating appropriate lighting for a children’s bedroom requires a slightly different approach.
-Practical ceiling lighting which will adequately light the room is, of course important, but young children may also require night lights
+Practical ceiling lighting that will adequately light the room is important, but young children may also require night lights.

-Being able to dim lights both in real time and automatically at specific times can help signify that it is time for bed, and provide low level night lighting for reassurance.
-With Lightwave smart lighting, This can even be done gradually to simulate natural daylight cycles in the evening and morning.
-Night lights can be provided via LED strip driven, dimmed and timed to illuminate only at night using a smart dimmer.
-This can also be concealed easily to provide relaxing ambient lights that will soften dark corners and provide extra reassurance.
+Being able to dim lights both in real time and automatically can help signify that it is time for bed and provide low level night lighting for reassurance.
+With Lightwave smart lighting, this can be done gradually to simulate natural daylight cycles in the evening and morning.
+Night lights can be provided via an LED strip dimmed and timed to work only at night using a Smart Dimmer.
+They can also be concealed easily to provide relaxing ambient lights that will soften dark corners and provide extra reassurance.